Phantomat0/Haxball-TS-Webpack-Startup/readme.md

 There are a few files where you can configure a few different settings:

 1.  src/server/index.ts
-    Here you can configure the room name that will be used for testing, found in the joinRoom() function.
+    Here you can configure the nickname of the auto join player that will be used for testing, found in the joinRoom() function.
 "Haxball Nickname" can be changed to any name you would like.

 ```js
 joinRoom(browser, roomLink, "Haxball Nickname");